2019 Israeli airstrikes in Iraq: Al-Qa'im

 On 25 August 2019 a PMF convoy was hit by two drones near the Syrian–Iraqi border town of Al-Qa'im, killing six, including a senior commander.
 PMF blamed Israel for the attack.
 It came as Hezbollah leader Hassan Nasrallah was making a speech in response to an alleged Israeli attack at their stronghold in Dahieh, Lebanon.

 Hit strike

-On 10 September, loud explosions were reported at a warehouse near the city of Hit in Anbar Province, northwest of Baghdad.
+On 10 September, loud explosions were reported at a warehouse near the city of Hit in Al Anbar Governorate, northwest of Baghdad.
 Sky News Arabic reported that after the blast, shells were launched into neighboring areas, indicating an arms depot may have been hit.
 Al-Arabiya also reported that the warehouse was used to store weaponry and belonged to the Popular Mobilization Forces. al-Arabiya quoted an Iraqi officer claiming there was a drone in the area at the time of the explosions.
 As result of the explosions, 21 Iraqi militants of the Popular Mobilization Forces were killed.